interlay/interbtc/crates/democracy/README.md

 These calls can only be made by the `FastTrackOrigin`.

-- `fast_track_proposal` - Schedules the current externally proposed proposal that is "majority-carries" to become a referendum immediately.
+- `fast_track` - Schedules the current externally proposed proposal that is "majority-carries" to become a referendum immediately.
 - `fast_track_referendum` - Schedules an active referendum to end in `FastTrackVotingPeriod` blocks.